ManimCommunity/manim/CODE_OF_CONDUCT.md

 ## Consequences

 If a member's behavior violates this code of conduct, the Manim Community Code of Conduct team may take any action they deem appropriate, including, but not limited to: warning the offender, temporary bans, deletion of offending messages, and expulsion from the community and its online spaces.
-The full list of consequences for inappropriate behavior is listed below in the Manim Community Code of Conduct Enforcement Procedures.
+The full list of consequences for inappropriate behavior is listed below in the Enforcement Procedures.